amcchord/BackgroundChanger/README.md

 A command-line tool that sets your desktop wallpaper, lock screen, and login screen background — all at once.

 ### bgStatusService.exe
-A Windows service that displays system information (neofetch-style) on your login screen, so you can identify machines without logging in.
+A scheduled task that displays system information (neofetch-style) on your login screen, so you can identify machines without logging in.
+Perfect for IT environments and VM deployments.

 ### bgStatusServiceSetup.exe
 A GUI installer that downloads and installs the latest bgStatusService from GitHub.
 No scripts required — just double-click to install or uninstall.